Physiotherapy treatment and rehab programs

 Adhesive capsulitis (Frozen Shoulder)

-The physio will need to determine which phase of the condition you are going through to determine the appropriate treatment.
-The most important aspect of treatment is to manage appropriate strengthening and stretching exercises so your shoulder is as mobile and strong as possible during the lifecycle of the condition.
-The physio will also treat you for pain relief. this involves massage to the neck and shoulder joints and sometimes to the chest wall.
+Although common, there are other conditions, both sinister and benign, that cause a stiff and painful shoulder, and these must be excluded first.
+We will need to determine which phase of the condition you are going through to determine the appropriate treatment: If your shoulder is more painful than stiff you may respond well to cortisone injection into the joint.
+If the joint is more stiff than painful you may respond well to joint mobilisation and stretching.
+Further along the treatment path, it is important to manage appropriate strengthening and stretching exercises so your shoulder is as mobile and strong as possible during the lifecycle of the condition.
+We will also treat you for pain relief.
+This involves massage to the neck and shoulder joints and sometimes to the chest wall.
 Gentle glides of the shoulder joint can also help the range of motion of the shoulder.
+It is commonly said Frozen shoulder is a pain limiting problem and will probably resolve in 1-2 years.
+We can do better than that.
+You don’t wait 1-2 years for fractures and muscle/tendon tears to heal.
+You treat appropriately for a timely return to the activities that your problem limits or prevents you from enjoying.

 Get fit to ski